1.1 Activity Summary

 File Share Access

-For each file share you intend to discover you should ensure you have credentials that have read access for the file share itself and the underlying file system.
+For each file share you intend to discover, you should ensure you have credentials that have read access for the file share itself and the underlying file system.
 It may be possible for your IT department to provide details of an existing account, or they may prefer to configure an account specifically for your project.
-You can test access for the account by mapping a network drive using the provided credentials.
+You can test access to the account by mapping a network drive using the provided credentials.

 iManage Work